 - how to prevent predatory practices

 - resume basics

 Participants can choose to attend as many free classes as they wish.
 Check the Events Calendar for upcoming trainings.

 Financial Coaching: NOCAC provides one-on one financial coaching opportunities to help low-income families and individuals improve their ability to make well-informed financial decisions.
 Each coaching session is specific to the needs and interests of the participant, however, common themes include defining priorities, budgeting techniques, financial management, credit repair and individual goal attainment strategies.

 Savings and Asset Development

-Asset Development Accounts: Participants benefit from a matched savings program that allows them to establish a pattern of savings and work towards developing a long term asset.
-Savings can be used towards home purchase, post-secondary education, or business startup.
-This program will end September 30th, 2019.
-(Plans are in place to develop a replacement)
+Participants benefit from a matched savings program that allows them to establish a pattern of savings and work towards developing a long term asset.
+Savings can be used towards home purchase, post-secondary education, transportation, or debt reduction.

 Accelerated Savings: Partnerships with local financial institutions, including banks and credit unions, provide opportunities to educate low-income customers about financial products such as savings accounts and low-interest loans.